 Become an Advocate for Children, Youth, and Families!

 At the SJSU Lurie College of Education Department of Child and Adolescent Development (ChAD), our programs and faculty provide students with a well-rounded curriculum that incorporates theory, research, policy, and practice.
-As a result, our students develop an extensive command of various theories and milestones of human development, an awareness of effects of different child-rearing practices or conditions on the fulfillment of development promise, and much more.
+As a result, our students develop an extensive understanding of the major milestones of human development, an awareness of effects of different child-rearing practices or conditions on the fulfillment of development promise, and much more.

 Our students become strong advocates for their communities and transition into several career pathways such as early childhood education, K-12 education, non-profit advocacy, research and policy.

-- Virtual Office Hours - Meet with ChAD staff on Tuesdays and Thursdays from 11am-12pm to ask questions, ask for assistance, etc. or email us at any time at firstname.lastname@example.org.
+- Virtual Office Hours - Meet with ChAD staff on Tuesdays from 10:30am-12pm to ask questions, ask for assistance, etc. or email us at any time at email@example.com.

 - Undergraduate Academic Advising - Schedule an appointment with an advisor at least once each semester by logging onto Spartan Connect.

-- Graduate Academic Advising - Graduate students should plan to meet with the Graduate Coordinator, Dr. Nadia Sorkhabi.
-Please email her at email@example.com to request for an appointment.
+- Graduate Academic Advising - Graduate students should plan to meet with the Graduate Coordinator, Dr. Danielle Mead-Nytko.
+Please email firstname.lastname@example.org to request for an appointment.

 Lurie College and SJSU Announcements